adrianbrandt/Java-Sorting-Methods/README.md

-# Sorteringsmetoder

-This is originally a school assignement for sorting.
+### Sorteringsmetoder / Sorting methods

-Sorteringsmetoder will give you average complexity of the method( of 15 tests), complexity of 1 test and the time used to comeplete the task.
+Sorting methods will give you average complexity of the method( of 15 tests), complexity of 1 test and the time used to complete the task.

+This program uses switch cases to allow user choose between the different sorters and also allows repetitive task completion,

 This program will work for the following:
-Quicksort
+Quicksort.
-Insertion sort
+Insertion sort.
-Mergesort
+Merge sort.
 Radix sort.

+#### Requirements.
+Java JDK 16+